 48 Woerd Ave

 Formerly Olympus Corporation, Evident is an international company operating in industrial, medical, and consumer markets, specializing in optics, electronics, and precision engineering.
-For the industrial professional, Olympus is a world-leading manufacturer of innovative test and measurement solutions that are used in industrial and research applications ranging from aerospace, power
+For the industrial professional, Evident is a world-leading manufacturer of innovative test and measurement solutions that are used in industrial and research applications ranging from aerospace, power

 Our goal is to supply reliable, economical systems globally that enhance safety, security, quality and productivity for customers and that contribute to society.